TutorialsByNick/tutorialsbynick.github.io/_posts/2016-05-25-how-to-install-ubuntu-in-a-virtual-machine-on-windows.md

 # Installing VirtualBox

-Just click next and go through the installation with the default options.
+Just click `Next` and go through the installation with the default options.

 ![VirtualBox Installation First Step]

-A "Warning: Network Interfaces" step may appear, but don't worry -- just proceed with the installation.
+A `Warning: Network Interfaces` dialogue may appear, but don't worry -- just proceed with the installation.
 All this means is that VirtualBox is going to install drivers, so that the virtual computer can access the internet by connecting to the your real non-virtualized computer's internet.

 ![VirtualBox Network Interfaces Warning]